 The fall of Islamic State (IS) would be a success for Iran.
 It would remove a dangerous enemy close to Iran’s borders.
-It would also strengthen Shi‘a allies in Iraq and help Syria as well as being one in the eye for regional rival, Saudi Arabia.
+It would also strengthen Shi‘a allies in Iraq and help Syria as well as being one in the eye for the regional rival, Saudi Arabia.
 But it would not be an opportunity to push for regional hegemony.

 What one thinks about the motivation and stance of the Iranian regime affects perceptions of how it will react to the collapse of IS.
 The Iranian regime is often characterised as a hegemonic, expansionist power that supposedly uses Shi‘a communities elsewhere in the region as an instrument for its own ends.

 This characterisation is not plausible for two good reasons.
 First, Iran is not set up as a militarist or expansionist state.
 Iranian defence spending was 2.3% of GDP in 2012 according to the Swedish International Peace Research Institute – a typical yearly figure over the last decade or more.
 This is comparable with the UK – although the Iranian figure could be adjusted up by as much as .75% to include spending on the Revolutionary Guards.
 Saudi Arabia spending in the same year was 7.7% (10.4% in 2014), Israel 5.7%, United Arab Emirates 4.8%.
 Outside of the region, the figure for the US was 4.2% (for the Soviet Union in the 1980s – a truly militaristic state with which Iran is sometimes compared – 15–17%).

 Second, if Iran were to seek to increase and exploit sectarian tensions for its own interests in an all-out intra-Muslim conflagration, Shi‘as and Iran would lose — Shi‘as are only 12–15% of Muslims worldwide.

 The Iranian regime, like most others, wants (in priority order):

 - to secure its own rule within Iran